albertosaurus/power_enum_2/README.md

 ## Installation

-To use this version, add the gem to your Gemfile
+Add the gem to your Gemfile

     gem 'power_enum'

+then run

+    bundle install

 ## Gem Contents

-This package adds two mixins and a helper to Rails' ActiveRecord:
+This package adds two mixins and a helper to Rails' ActiveRecord, as well as methods to migrations to simplify the creation of backing tables.

 <code>acts_as_enumerated</code> provides capabilities to treat your model and its records as an enumeration.
 At a minimum, the database table for  an acts_as_enumerated must contain an 'id' column and a 'name' column.
+It is strongly recommended that there be a NOT NULL constraint on the 'name' column.
 All instances for the acts_as_enumerated model are cached in memory.
+If the table has an 'active' column, the value of that attribute will be used to determine which enum instances are active.
+Otherwise, all values are considered active.

 <code>has_enumerated</code> adds methods to your ActiveRecord model for setting and retrieving enumerated values using an associated acts_as_enumerated model.

 There is also an <code>ActiveRecord::VirtualEnumerations</code> helper module to create 'virtual' acts_as_enumerated models which helps to avoid cluttering up your models directory with acts_as_enumerated classes.

 ## How to use it